Rahul02-01/Bank_management/README.md

 ## Challenges

 This was a really challanging project as it was our first Project with **C programing language**.
+We faced few major errors and many minor errors finding which was very tricky job.

 ## Things Learnt